ShlokArora2709/ESG-Project/README.md

 1. **`scrapping_script.py`** - A Selenium-based web scraper that collects ESG ratings data for companies from the MSCI website.
 2. **`article Scrapping.ipynb`** - An asynchronous Python notebook that searches for online articles related to ESG factors for each company, providing deeper insights into each ESG category.
+3. **`Model_training.ipynb`** - This notebook focuses on fine-tuning a multilingual BERT (mBERT) model to classify ESG-related text into specific categories (Environmental, Social, Governance).

 ---